pdevito3/craftsman/README.md

 Have a request for something you don't see below?
 Join [our discord](https://discord.gg/TBq2rVkSEj) and let's talk about it!

-### Coming in 0.20
+### Coming in 0.21

+🚧 No more queryable exposed in repositories

+🚧 Update `GetList` feature to `GetPagedList` and create a distinct `GetList

+🚧 New error handler middleware

+### Some 0.20 highlights

 ✅ Intermediate model to not pass DTOs to domain

 ✅ Specification support

-🚧 No more queryable exposed in repositories

 ### Some 0.19 highlights